-Associate Director for Student Programs, Anderson Institute
+Associate Professor of Research, Industrial and Systems Engineering Associate Director for Student Programs, Anderson Institute

 Dr. Witus has over 35 years of experience in applied Systems Engineering and Operations Research, primarily in Department of Defense applications.
 He was formerly the Chief Engineer for Systems Analysis at General Dynamics Land Systems, and led systems analysis in support of the M1A1 and M1A2 Abrams tank programs, among others.
 He was founder and Chief Scientist at Turning Associates, mobile robot technology development firm, from 1996 to 2006.